TCSOSM-20/N2VC/docs/readme.rst

       # Connect to the currently active Juju model
       await model.connect_current()

+      try:
-      # Deploy a single unit of the ubuntu charm, using revision 0 from the
+          # Deploy a single unit of the ubuntu charm, using the latest revision
-      # stable channel of the Charm Store.
+          # from the stable channel of the Charm Store.
           ubuntu_app = await model.deploy(
-          'ubuntu-0',
+            'ubuntu',
             application_name='ubuntu',
             series='xenial',
             channel='stable',
           )

+          if '--wait' in sys.argv:
+              # optionally block until the application is ready
+              await model.block_until(lambda: ubuntu_app.status == 'active')
+      finally:
           # Disconnect from the api server and cleanup.
-      model.disconnect()
+          await model.disconnect()

   def main():
-      # Set logging level to debug so we can see verbose output from the
-      # juju library.
-      logging.basicConfig(level=logging.DEBUG)
+      logging.basicConfig(level=logging.INFO)

-      # Quiet logging from the websocket library.
-If you want to see
-      # everything sent over the wire, set this to DEBUG.
+      # If you want to see everything sent over the wire, set this to DEBUG.
       ws_logger = logging.getLogger('websockets.protocol')
       ws_logger.setLevel(logging.INFO)